Hyperdrive.el User Manual

 You can adjust the following options in the customization interface by running M-x customize-group RET hyperdrive RET:

-hyperdrive.el will send HTTP requests to hyper-gateway on this port.
+hyperdrive.el will send HTTP requests to the gateway on this port.
 Defaults to 4973.
+The default hyperdrive-gateway-start-function will start the gateway on this port.

 User Option: hyperdrive-persist-location

-Location where persist will store data, currently hyperdrive-hyperdrives and hyperdrive-version-ranges.
+Location where persist will store hyperdrive-hyperdrives.
 By default, uses the default persist location.

 User Option: hyperdrive-timestamp-format